Former couple jailed for ‘brutal and cold-blooded’ murder of electrician

 Sentencing the pair, Judge Maurice Greene said whatever happened on the night appeared to be the underlying motive for the attack.

-He said: “It was decided between you, you would execute your own vengeance.
+He said: “It was decided between you, you would exact your own vengeance.

 “The two of you decided to act as judge, jury and executioner.”